antistereov/singularity-core/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/io.stereov.web/baseline.svg)](https://central.sonatype.com/artifact/io.stereov.web/baseline)

 This is a Kotlin-based Spring Web application template designed to provide essential features for secure and efficient web applications.
-It incorporates a wide range of functionality, such as user management, two-factor authentication, JWT-based authentication, encryption, and more, making it an excellent starting point for building production-ready applications.
+It incorporates a wide range of functionality, such as user management, encryption, JWT-based authentication, file storage, and more, making it an excellent starting point for building production-ready applications.

 **Note:**
 This repository goes hand in hand with my Angular baseline.
 You can find it [here](https://github.com/antistereov/web-angular-baseline).